 - 40 hours of combined classroom and field instruction

 - 40 hours of approved volunteer service projects.

-- After certification, requires 20 hours volunteer service and 8 hours advanced training annually.
+- After certification, requires 20 hours of volunteer service and 8 hours of advanced training annually.